graphql-nexus/nexus-plugin-prisma/README.md

 ### `prismaExtendType()`

 `prismaExtendType` wraps the Nexus [`extendType`](https://nexus.js.org/docs/api-extendtype) function and adds two utility methods to the model `t`: `prismaFields()` and `prismaType()`.
-Like `extendType` from Nexus, `prismaExtendType` is primarily useful in incrementally defining the fields of a type (i.e. defining the fields of a type from multiple locations within a project).
-Such type extension is commonly used to co-locate (within in a single file) type definitions for a specific domain with relevant additions to the root `Query` and `Mutation` types. `prismaExtendType` expects an object with the following properties:
+Like `extendType`, `prismaExtendType` is primarily useful in incrementally defining the fields of a type (i.e. defining the fields of a type from multiple locations within a project).
+Such type extension is commonly used to co-locate (within in a single file) type definitions for a specific domain with relevant additions to the root `Query` and `Mutation` types.

+It expects an object with the following properties:

 #### Required

-- `type` (string): The name of the Prisma model or generated CRUD GraphQL type you want to **augment** with additional fields.
+- `type` (string): The name of the Prisma model or generated CRUD GraphQL type you want to *augment* with additional fields.
-- `definition(t) => {}` (function): A function which provides the type definition `t`, as defined elsewhere in the schema, for augmentation.
-The argument `t` behaves in the same manner as the argument to the `definition` property passed to `prismaObjectType`.
+- `definition(t) => {}` (function): A function to customize the Prisma model or generated CRUD GraphQL type `t` by adding new fields to the specified `type`.
+The type of the argument `t` matches its analog in `prismaObjectType`.

 ### `prismaFields()`